CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 The following subconcepts should be considered when planning the use of printers, copiers, and multifunction devices:

 * General aspects:
 + ** Buy or Rent: ** In some cases, it may be useful not to buy the equipment you need, but to rent it.
-If they are rented, it must be ensured that any documents stored in memory are securely deleted, so that they can not be restored by the next customer who rents the device.
+If they are rented, it must be ensured that any documents stored in the memory are securely deleted, so that they can not be restored by the next customer who leases the device.
 In this case, it must first be checked whether the devices can be returned without memory or whether the memory areas can be reliably deleted without physically destroying them.
 + ** Local or network-ready printers: ** It must be decided where local and network-connected printers should be used.
 Often, an intermediate solution also offers advantages: Users who often have to print out sensitive information receive a local printer for these printouts.
 For the printouts of the remaining users or for printouts of information with a lower protection requirement, the intermediate solution provides more powerful, centralized printers.
 + ** Print Servers: ** Network printers can be accessed directly from workstations or via one or more print servers.
 A print server accepts the print jobs from the IT systems and forwards them to the desired printers.
 In addition to central administration and logging, printers can be more efficiently protected against attacks if only the print servers are allowed to access the network printers.
 It is a suitable solution to select.
 + ** Guidelines for Use: ** In order to be able to use printers, copiers and multifunction devices safely and effectively in institutions, security standards must be created based on the existing security objectives as well as the requirements of the planned deployment scenarios.
 These specific security requirements must be aligned with the overarching security concept of the institution.